tdwg/website/conferences/2024/biss-editing/index.md

 Please begin the editorial review process as soon as an abstract is submitted for review.
 You should receive an email from awt@pensoft.net when an abstract has been assigned to you for review.
 Alternatively, the [Collection editor tab in your ARPHA dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=23) (when logged in) will show abstracts ready to be reviewed (they will be marked "in pre-submission review").

+Keep in mind that the same notification is sent to all technical editors, and ARPHA does not allow simultaneous editing of a document.
+Only one person can work on an abstract at a time.
+If you are not actively working on a manuscript, please close the window to give others a chance to contribute.
+Note: the dashboard may give misleading indications that someone is editing the manuscript.
+You can verify if this is true by clicking on the manuscript title.

 Abstracts need to be reviewed and flagged both for Language and for Content before authors are notified by the volume editors about revisions and clarifications needed/requested by the reviewers.
 An exception may be made if the language review shows the need for extensive revisions and is a barrier to assessing content (contact the [editor@tdwg.org](mailto:editor@tdwg.org) if you are in this situation).

 Session editors should NEVER use the `Send Feedback` button.
 Communications with authors are limited to Volume editors.